Cantara/HTTPLoadTest-Baseline/README.md

 Since the main goal for this codebase is to simplify Companies efforts in ensuring that an agile or continous investment into software development does not compromise the quality assurance processes on non-functional requirements, we have tried to focus on making the load-test QA process easily embeddable to a
 Company's continous CI/CD processes.
 This means that the application have two modi:
-* a) an exploration modi - where you (as in any normal QA åprocess, can analyzy the load-characteristics of your application and
+* a) an exploration modi - where you (as in any normal QA process, can analyze the load-characteristics of your application (load-limits, behaviour with excessive load, endurance charasteristics under high load and the like)
-* b) easily add the baseline characteristics to the deployment QA pipelines.
+* b) easily add the baseline characteristics as benchmarks to the deployment QA pipelines and detect when changes break the expectations.

-Let's have a look at the details...
+So, let us have a look at the details...

-### Pipeline usage example
+### HTTPLoadTest, used as pipeline example

 ```jshelllanguage
 JSON=$(<ReadTestSpecification-TestHealth.json ); wget -v --post-data "jsonConfig=${JSON}" -X POST  http://localhost:28086/HTTPLoadTest-baseline/loadTest/form/read